johnkucera00/Portfolio/README.md

 ### [Parser & GUI Generator Application](./Parser&GUIGenerator) (Java)
 #### CMSC 330 Advanced Programming Languages

-This Java program uses recursive descent to parse a GUI definition language defined in an input file.
-After parsing, it generates the GUI that the language defines.
-When parsing, ensures that the language in the input file is properly formatted (looking at tokens returned from LexicalAnalyzer.java), then applies the information to the GUI as components.
+Written in Java, this program uses recursive descent to parse a GUI definition language defined in an input file.
+During parsing, the program ensures that the input language is properly formatted via a Lexical Analyzer.
+After parsing, the program will generate the appropriate GUI defined by the input language.

 ## Technical Papers